wmo-im/wcmp2/.github/ISSUE_TEMPLATE/wmo-amendment-proposal.md

 ---
-name: Amendment proposal
+name: WMO amendment proposal
-about: Proposals for amendments to WCMP2
+about: Proposals for amendments to this specification
-title:
-labels:
-assignees:
 ---

 > Note: sections marked with * are required.